hans-owen/biologically-inspired-perching-drone/README.md

 * 22AWG Black, Red, and White Wire
 * H-Bridge
 * Resistor

+#### Drone
+Here is a list of the components we used in the construction of test drone in case you would like directly replicate the build, however this project can be easily adapted to any drone flight controller:
+* Flight Controller + ESC Stack
+* Motors
+* ELRS Reciever
+* Drone Frame
+* LiPo

 ### 3D Printing
 To 3D print the mechanicals parts for the perching claw, you need to download the relevant STL files from the link below: